 - Have a reasonable idea what action of the driver constitute an offence for which he can be arrested as well as know the route of your drivers.
 In fact study the traffic laws of the state in which you are operating.

-I will now give you the breakdown of how to start a successful transport business in Nigeria, concentrating more on commercial buses.
+Here is a breakdown of how to start a successful transport business, concentrating more on commercial buses.

 1. Decide on the type of transportation business you want to carry out